wmaca/wmaca.github.io/content/blog/sweden/index.md

 ---
 title: Sweden, my wife and new life
 date: "2019-01-06T19:56:03.284Z"
+description: A little about this blog and moving to Sweden
 ---

 Finally got some time to start this new thing.